 Study homes and habitats from the past then move into the future to construct innovative new living spaces.

-Use electronic and library resources to research the homes of various cultures and the habitats of various animals.
+Have students use electronic and library resources to research the homes of various cultures and the habitats of various animals.

-Experiment with mixing white and colored Crayola Model Magic modeling compound.
+Have students experiment with mixing white and colored Crayola Model Magic modeling compound.
 Blend two primary colors (red, yellow, blue) together well to make a secondary hue (orange, green, violet).
 Blend colored compound with white to create tints and with black to make shades.
 Create marbled effects by incompletely blending various colors together.

-Cut out additional slabs and shape these into towers, roof and other components.
+Students cut out additional slabs and shape these into towers, roof and other components.
 Build long, thin or delicate forms around plastic straws, gift wrap tubes or toothpicks secured in basic structure.

-Model fine details and add texture with modeling tools, plastic dinnerware or toothpicks.
+Students model fine details and add texture with modeling tools, plastic dinnerware or toothpicks.
 Let forms dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step